UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

 ## Project accounting (can be part of general accounting)
 **Invoicing**: During the piloting phase there will no invoicing for usage of the system.

-Project compute quota usage is accounted in 'billing units' bu.
-The calcluation of elapsed bu for a job is done in the same manner as elsewhere on our systems.
+Project compute quota usage is accounted in 'billing units' BU.
+The calculation of elapsed BU for a job is done in the same manner as elsewhere on our systems.

 The calculation of elapsed GPU-hours is currently only dependent on the amount of GPUs allocated for a job.